section-engineering-education/engineering-education/Designing-an-Authentication-API-using-Service-Classes-in-Flutter/index.md

 In this case, you'll need assistance.
 StorageService, for example, is the name of a new class you've created.
 How it operates internally isn't known to the other classes.
 It's as simple as calling a service's functions to store and get the data.

 ### Conclusion
-Using service classes, you may hide the implementation details of third-party code in your app.
-However, especially when you need to call an API method several times throughout your codebase.
+You can hide the implementation details of third-party code in your app using service classes.
+However, this is especially true if you need to contact an API method multiple times in your codebase.
 In a nutshell:
-1. To hide implementation details, the API wrapper class can be utilized.
+1. The API wrapper class can be used to hide implementation details.
-2. Includes all arguments for API methods, both input and output.
+2. All input and output arguments for API methods are included.
-3. A basic abstract service class can be created to facilitate swapping out another version easier.
+3. To make swapping out another version easier, a basic abstract service class can be built.

 You are now ready!